Combatd/Combatd/README.md

 - LinkedIn: [Mark Calvelo](https://www.linkedin.com/in/mark-calvelo/)

 ## ⚡ Fun Facts
 - I typically follow a solid coding routine.
-Expect a lot of commits an repositories if you follow me!
+Expect a lot of commits and repositories if you follow me!
 - In my free time, I enjoy playing video games, travel, and boxing.